How to build an astronomy accessories case

 One of our main objectives was to create a design that didn’t require any of the tricky woodwork joints usually associated with this kind of project.

-In its place we have devised a neat, overlapping corner method, which just requires some accurate sawing.
+In its place we have devised a neat overlapping corner method that just requires some accurate sawing.

-The construction is then a simple matter of pinning and gluing together.
+The construction is a matter of pinning and gluing together.

 We also added an inexpensive LED battery lamp (found in many DIY superstores).